Polyurea Garage Floor Coatings in Troy, MI

 The Starting Point

-Our crew arrived at this Audley Court property to find a 573-square-foot garage on brand new concrete.
+The 573-square-foot garage at this Audley Court property sat on brand new concrete.
 The slab showed no staining, no cracking, and no structural damage.
-What covered the surface was seasonal debris — fallen leaves and light dirt that had accumulated while the garage sat open.
+Seasonal debris — fallen leaves and light dirt — had accumulated on the surface while the garage sat open.
 Two concrete steps lead to the interior door.
-No vertical lip work was included in the scope.
-The job called for a clean installation on sound, freshly poured concrete.
+Both steps were included in the scope.

 Our crew cleared the debris from the full surface before grinding began.
-Even on brand new concrete, diamond grinding is necessary.
-The laitance layer left over from the curing process must be removed before any coating system can bond properly.
-Our team ground the full 573 square feet to open the surface pores and create the mechanical profile the MC-4 system requires.
-Our crew vacuumed thoroughly after each pass.
-The slab came out of preparation clean, profiled, and ready.
+New concrete still requires full diamond grinding before any coating system can bond.
+The laitance layer left over from the curing process must be removed to expose the open pore structure the coating needs to grip.
+Our team ground the full 573 square feet to open the surface and create the mechanical profile the MC-4 system requires.
+We vacuumed thoroughly when the grind was complete.

-The homeowner selected Silvercreek — a deep charcoal blend with dark and light grey flecks throughout.
+Our clients had selected Silvercreek — a deep charcoal blend with dark and light grey flakes throughout.
 Our crew applied the MC-4 polyurea-polyaspartic coating system across the prepared 573 square feet.
-Our team broadcast the decorative flake into the wet base coat.
-Our crew coated both concrete steps — tread and riser — with the same system to match the main floor.
-They then applied the heavy clear topcoat with 16-grit traction additive throughout to lock in the flakes and seal the surface.
+We broadcast the flakes into the wet base coat across the full surface.
+Our crew coated both steps — tread and riser — with the same system to match the main floor.
+We then applied the clear polyaspartic topcoat with 16-grit traction additive throughout.

-The finished floor on Audley Court is a sharp result on sound concrete.
 Silvercreek runs wall to wall across all 573 square feet.
 The deep charcoal tone contrasts cleanly against the bright white walls.
-The two steps integrate seamlessly — the same color and finish running from the floor up each tread and riser.
-The 16-grit traction provides reliable grip underfoot.
-The floor is sealed, protected, and ready for years of use.
+The two steps carry the same color and finish — the coating runs from the main floor up each tread and riser without interruption.
+The 16-grit traction additive provides reliable grip underfoot.
+New concrete only needs proper preparation and the right dual-layer system — and this slab got both.

 NEW Garage Floor Coating